xpdAcq/xpdAcq/doc/quickstart.rst

     bt.list()

-  to local your sample objects that will be used as backgrounds.
+  to locate your sample objects that will be used as backgrounds.

  3. In the ``collection-yyQn.x`` terminal, run ``xrun`` (see below) on the background sample with a ``ct`` ScanPlan object of the desired exposure